Arkham Origins players have restored its multiplayer mode years after it went offline

 In late 2016, Warner Bros.
 Games announced "the online services portion of Batman: Arkham Origins will be retired".
 And that was it for Arkham Origins' multiplayer.
 It's tough to say it was hugely missed, but it did have an intriguing concept.
-To teams of Joker and Bane goons fought each other, with the chance to play as their gang's leader if they performed well, Star Wars: Battlefront-style.
-Meanwhile another player or two got to player predator from the shadows as Batman and maybe Robin.
+Two teams of Joker and Bane goons fought each other, with the chance to play as their gang's leader if they performed well, Star Wars: Battlefront-style.
+Meanwhile another player got to be a predator in the shadows as Batman (with or without Robin).

 That said, many of the players who complained about its loss on the Steam forums seem to be achievement hunters frustrated they've been unable to snag all the multiplayer achievements since 2016.
 Either way, modders were motivated enough to bring it back.
 You can download a mod that restores the multiplayer, and adds some singleplayer skins to challenge mode and free roam, from Nexusmods.